 Bob Paradiso 23:39

 I look at their their strengths overall, not so much the weaknesses, because I, I’m not sure you can really change that.
 But if they have these strengths that I would say correspond with what I consider to be a good sales leader, then I’ll cultivate that person, work with them and try to get like what I have three basic tenets to what is a good sales leader.
 Right.
 The first I would say is listening, and overall I gotta tell you, we are a nation of terrible listeners.
 We don’t listen enough.
 We’re always too concerned about what we want to say, what is the message that, you know, we talk first, and we don’t even listen to the reply and we have, you know, our, our next message going out.
-So, I look at our salespeople, who really listens to what the customer says.
+So, I look at our salespeople, who really listens to what the customer says and knows how to listen effectively.
 Right.
 And that brings me to, alright, does the sales person knows their customer.
 And what I mean by that is, what business are they in, who are their customers, what are their customers asking this customer to do for them.
 Alright, doing the homework, so you understand what may be coming in from that customer as far as their needs and expectations.
 Because just because you have X product doesn’t mean they want X product.
 So yeah, I can make this, but if nobody wants it, big deal.
 So, listening, alright, and then knowing their business, and then finally, putting those two together to find the salesperson who can solve the problems of their customer.
 Figure out what keeps that customer awake at night, you know what issue is burning through them.
 It’s not always priced.
 I mean, there’s other issues there that if you listen and you know their, their, their business.
 Then you can anticipate the problem, you can when you hear it, you can.
 That is the problem, and then how do I solve that problem for them to get the business.
 And if you solve that problem for them, you will get the business at the price you need, and that they’re willing to pay for, and the relationship will be much, much stronger, because it’s not based on something as simple as price.
 It’s based on the fact that, hey, they had my back, they solved the problem for me, I can count on them.

 Christopher Smith 26:22